ioccc-src/winner/1988/spinellis/README.md

 and then type a C program into followed by EOF (usually `^D`, ctrl-d).

-[Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) made a version (also one-line) for clang.
+[Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) made a version (also one line) for clang.
 See the alternative code section below for how to use.
 Thank you Cody for your assistance!

 ## Try: